 4.3.3.1 The On-Peak Deliverability Assessment

-The CAISO, in coordination with the applicable Participating TO(s), will perform On-Peak Deliverability Assessments for all Scheduling Coordinators requesting long-term .
+The CAISO, in coordination with the applicable Participating TO(s), will perform On-Peak Deliverability Assessments for all Scheduling Coordinators requesting a long-term Wheeling Through Priority.
 The On-Peak Deliverability Assessment will determine the ability of the Upgrades needed to implement each such request to deliver Energy through the CAISO Controlled Grid under peak load conditions, and identify preliminary Delivery Network Upgrades required to provide the requesting Scheduling Coordinator with long-term priority for Wheeling Throughs.
 The Deliverability Assessment will consist of two rounds, the first of which will identify any transmission constraints that limit the Deliverability of the requests in the Group Study and will identify LDNUs to relieve the local constraints, and second of which will determine ADNUs to relieve the area constraints.

 4.3.3.1.1 Local Delivery Network Upgrades